microsoft/pxt-adafruit/docs/projects/musical-cloud/make.md

 ## ~

+**Important**: make sure the [Code](/projects/cloud/code) portion of this project is done before making the cloud!
+Otherwise, it will be hard to download your code once the cloud make is done.

 ## Duration ~ 30 minutes

 **Important**: make sure the [code](/projects/musical-cloud/code) portion of this project is done before making the cloud!